osmbe/website/_posts/2015-08-22-en-motm-matthieu-gaillet.md

 **Do you have contact with other mappers?**

-Of course !
+Of course!
 Especially with [Polyglot](http://www.openstreetmap.org/user/Polyglot), who I consider my mentor as he makes it a point of honor to share his knowledge particularly in terms of public transport networks..

 **To conclude, is there anything else you want to share?**